desplega-ai/plz-dont-deploy/CONTRIBUTING.md

 - Use functional components with hooks
 - Implement proper loading and error states
-- Use Server Components by default (Next.js 15+)
+- Use Server Components by default (Next.js 16 App Router)
 - Add Client Components only when needed (`"use client"`)
 - Implement proper form validation with Zod
+- Keep client components minimal - only add `"use client"` for interactivity/hooks

 ### Database

 - Use Prisma for all database operations
+- Always use the singleton instance from `src/lib/db.ts`
-- Create migrations for schema changes
+- Create migrations for schema changes: `pnpm prisma migrate dev --name description`
+- Run `pnpm prisma generate` after schema changes
 - Test migrations both up and down
 - Never commit `.env` with real credentials